GarnishStudios/jelloshot/README.md

 ## 🎬 Project Overview

+Jello Shot AI
-Call Sheet is a web application designed to streamline production workflows by replacing manual, error-prone spreadsheet-based call sheet creation with an intuitive, efficient digital solution.
+ is a web application designed to streamline production workflows by replacing manual, error-prone spreadsheet-based call sheet creation with an intuitive, efficient digital solution.
 The platform enables production teams to create, manage, and share call sheets instantly with flexible adjustments.

 ## 🎯 Problem Statement